astronomer/astro-docs/enterprise/next/06_manage-astronomer/09_renew-tls-cert.md

 ---
 title: "Renew TLS Certificates on Astronomer Enterprise"
 navTitle: "Renew a TLS Certificate"
-description: "How to update and auto-renew your organization's SSL Certificate for Astronomer"
+description: "How to update and auto-renew your organization's TLS Certificate for Astronomer"
 ---

 ## Overview

-Once you set up an SSL certificate for your Astronomer platform, you'll need to establish a process for renewing the certificate.
+Once you set up an TLS certificate for your Astronomer platform, you'll need to establish a process for periodically renewing the certificate.
 This can be done in one of two ways:

-* **Automatic renewal**: Let's Encrypt provides a service which automatically renews your SLL certificate every 90 days.
-We recommend this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
+* **Automatic renewal**: Let's Encrypt provides a service which automatically renews your TLS certificate every 90 days.
+We recommend this option for smaller organizations where your DNS administrator and cluster administrator are either the same person or on the same team.
-* **Manual renewal**: We recommend that large organizations manually follow their normal protocol for renewing certificates.
-This should be done within 90 days of your certificate's expiration date.

-Refer to the following topics for more information on these two options:
+* **Manual renewal**: Manual renewal looks very similar to the initial certificate creation process, except you additionally need to delete your current certificate and update your systems to begin using the new certificate.
+We recommend this method for large organizations that have their own protocols for issuing certificates.

-## Automatically Renew SSL Certificates Using Let's Encrypt
+## Automatically Renew TLS Certificates Using Let's Encrypt

 Let's Encrypt is a Certificate Authority that provides free, 90-day certificates using the ACME protocol.
 You can use the Cert Manager project for Kubernetes to automatically renew certificates.

 1. Install the Kubernetes Cert Manager by following [the official installation guide](https://cert-manager.io/docs/installation/kubernetes/).

 2. If you use AWS, grant Cert Manager access to your nodes by updating your `NodeInstanceRole` to include the following policies (if you don't use AWS, skip this step):
 ```yaml
 Type: "AWS::IAM::Role"